pbeza/wildland-core/tests/ffi/wasm/README.md

     follow the instructions https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended

 Run `./build_wasm.sh` command in directory of this *README.md* file.
 This script will compile **CargoLib** to `wasm32-unknown-emscripten` target.
-Then compiled library along with generated C++ glue code and handwritten *main.cpp* (includes dependencies) file are used as an input for emscripten in order to generate wasm package and JS glue.
+Then compiled library along with generated C++ glue code and handwritten *main.cpp* (includes dependencies) file are used as an input for emscripten in order to generate wasm package and JS glue code.
 The result is two files: `wildland.wasm` and `wildland.js`.

 ## Example usage of wasm package